rickt/gsuitemdm/cloudfunctions/README.md

   --replication-policy automatic \
   --data-file=-
 ```
-You can specify the token that Slack sends to `slackdirectory` by creating/editing your own `/phone` slash command at [`Yourslack Admin --> Manage Apps --> Custom`](https://YOURSLACK.slack.com/apps/manage/custom-integrations) `--> Slash Commands
+You can configure the token that Slack sends to `slackdirectory` when creating/editing your own `/phone` slash command at [`Yourslack Admin --> Manage Apps --> Custom`](https://YOURSLACK.slack.com/apps/manage/custom-integrations) `--> Slash Commands

 #### Updating Configuration Secrets ####